Kefalonia is situated off the west-coast of mainland Greece and can be reached by sea and by air.

 Zante (Zakynthos) International Airport could be used to spend a few days on the neighbouring Island and then the ferry can be taken to Kefalonia.

 Another airport that could be used to reach Kefalonia is Araxos Airport located on the western Peloponnese between Patras and Kyllini ports (serving many destinations and then take the ferry to Kefalonia).
 This would be a great idea if you wanted to visit Ancient Olympia.

 Another option is the International Airport of Kalamata where you could spend a few days exploring the Peloponnese and then take a ferry to Kefalonia.

-There are various ports in Italy (Bari, Ancona, Brindisi) that have connections to mainland Greece and Kefalonia directly, at Sami port (starting usually on May).
-In Greece, ferries to Kefalonia, depart from Patras and Killini, both ports are located in western Peloponnese and arrive in the port of Sami and Poros.
+There are various ports in Italy (Bari, Ancona, Brindisi) that have connections to mainland Greece and Kefalonia directly, to Sami port (starting usually on May).
+In Greece ferries to Kefalonia depart from Patras and Kyllini, both ports are located in the western Peloponnese and arrive respectively in the ports of Sami and Poros.